 As far as compatibility is concerned, TigerVPN is pretty good.
 You can use it with Windows, Mac, Android, and iOS.
 But that’s not the good part.
 TigerVPN is also compatible with DD-WRT routers, Linux and Chromebooks.
-But do keep in mind that you’ll have to rely on manual setups as opposed to directly downloadable apps.
+But do keep in mind that you’ll have to rely on manual setups instead of directly downloadable apps.
 You can find a complete router setup guide here and other manual setup guides on their website.

 TigerVPN for Windows & Mac

 First, let’s talk about the Windows and macOS apps of TigerVPN.
-To be honest, aside from being good looking and bug-free, there’s not a lot to like about their apps.
+Aside from being good-looking and bug-free, there’s not a lot to like about their apps.
 I mean, you’re not going to find many options for customization.
 You’re also not going to find any security features like Kill Switch or leak protection.
 Overall, not a big fan of their apps.
 When they’re charging so much, they should have at least added basic features.

 TigerVPN for iOS & Android

 As for the iOS and Android apps, again, they’re also void of any features.
-I like the interfaces though and the fact that they’re fast, but that’s about it.
+I like the interfaces, though, and the fact that they’re fast, but that’s about it.
 There’s not a lot to like about their apps.
 In comparison, ExpressVPN and Surfshark offer way better apps with tons of features.
-As for mobile app ratings, TigerVPN has a 3.4-star rating on Google Play Store and a 2.2-star rating on iTunes.
+As for mobile app ratings, TigerVPN has a 2.2-star rating on Google Play Store and a similar rating on iTunes.

 Pricing – How much does TigerVPN cost?

-As for multi-logins, the 1-month plan supports two (2) devices simultaneously, the 12-months plan supports three (3) multi-logins and 3-years plan allows you to connect five (5) devices at the same time.
+As for multi-logins, the 1-month plan supports two (2) devices simultaneously.
+The 12-months plan supports three (3) multi-logins, and the 3-years plan allows you to connect five (5) devices simultaneously.
 As for payment methods, TigerVPN accepts Credit Cards, PayPal, Paymentwall, and License Code.
 One thing I particularly liked about TigerVPN is that it supports Bitcoins for anonymous payments.